-Come on, get off that sun lounger, off the boat and out of the pool and do something even more incredible!
+Come on, get off that sun lounger, off the boat and out of the pool, and do something even more incredible!
 You need to work off all that wine somehow and I have the most beautiful weight loss program in the world for you – it’s a walk.
-The caldera hike from Fira to Oia is not just a good walk or a scenic walk or interesting hiking trail but a jaw-dropping “Oh Wow!” kind of experience.
+The caldera hike from Fira to Oia is not just a good walk or a scenic walk or interesting hiking trail but a jaw-dropping “Oh Wow!” kind of experience, one of those places that people will see a photo and want to go.
 I promise you that hiking Fira to Oia will be the thing you remember about your trip to Santorini.

 Where Is the Fira to Oia Hike?